CHENREZIG INSTITUTE INTRODUCTORY PROGRAM

 His Holiness the Dalai Lama says that an interest in spiritual life is … something very instinctive and there is no need to prove it is there.
 Happiness is something that we all aspire to achieve and, of course, we naturally have a right to fulfill this aspiration.

 If you’re new to Buddhism, find out more about us and what we do by joining our weekly guided tour of the centre and grounds.
-We hold regular Introduction to Buddhism courses, cafe talks, a popular monthly children’s program and guided meditations.
-You will find a warm welcome here and a gentle approach, the guiding principle being to take from Buddhism what you need to help you in your life and leave what doesn’t fit for you.
+We hold courses that introduce people to Buddhist thought as well as various method of meditation, cafe talks and guided meditations.
+You will find a warm welcome here and a gentle approach, the guiding principle being to take from Buddhism what you need to help you in your life.
 Everyone is welcome!

 Introduction to Buddhism